fleekxyz/new-docs/docs/Projects/index.md

 ### Deleting a project

 To remove a project, please navigate to the project dashboard and select the settings icon.
-You will be asked to confirm the removal of all associated resources within the project.
-Ensure you check the box to the right to acknowledge this action before proceeding for:
+Please, notice that all the info inside the project will be remove from the platform:

 - All the sites
 - All the domains linked to the sites